-2317 Except where specified otherwise, provisions relating to salary (including incremental advancementprogression), probation, termination of employment, leave and all other entitlements contained in this Agreement apply to fixed term staff.
-Academic staffStaff may apply for promotion in accordance with the University's Academic Staff PromotionPromotions Policy.
+Except where specified otherwise, provisions relating to salary (including incremental advancement), probation, termination of employment, leave and all other entitlements contained in this Agreement apply to fixed term staff.
+Academic staff may apply for promotion in accordance with the University's Academic Staff Promotion Policy.